Kang Kon: Pre-Korean War

 Like many of the others who served in high ranking positions under Kim Il Sung, Kang had served with Kim in Manchuria fighting against the Japanese.
 While in Manchuria he organized and commanded the Kiring peace Preservation Army.
-Even though Kang (and other Koreans fighting in Manchuria) had better military credentials than Kim, Kim was encouraged to take the reins of the new communist country because of ability to cultivate the Russians.
+Even though Kang (and other Koreans fighting in Manchuria) had better military credentials than Kim, Kim was encouraged to take the reins of the new communist country because of his ability to cultivate the Russians.

 In the summer of 1946, Kang returned from Soviet Russia to North Korea to help establish the Korean People's Army and by 1948 he was appointed the Chief of the General Staff Department, and was an important figure in the planning of the South Korean invasion with the help of Russian war strategists and was selected to lead the invasion.
 He was a member of the Central Committee of the Workers' Party of Korea and a member of the Supreme People's Assembly.

 Kang was known as a ruthless soldier, as was reflected in the armies he commanded; they were aggressive, insensitive to risk, and eager for a victory by August 15, as Kim Il Sung demanded.

 Korean War

-General Kang Kon spearheaded the North Korean People's Army operations southeast towards Pusan.
+Kang Kon spearheaded the North Korean People's Army operations southeast towards Pusan.
 His military endeavors were successful and had pushed the South Korean and UN forces down to the Pusan Perimeter, and on the morning of August 4, 1950, the North Korean's were ready to strike their final blow, and capture the last UN controlled area on the Peninsula.
-On August 4, the morning that began the Battle of Pusan Perimeter, General Kang was injured when his makeshift command post (an abandoned meat-packaging plant, selected for its thick concrete walls, originally constructed for refrigeration) was struck by a 500-pound bomb.
+On August 4, the morning that began the Battle of Pusan Perimeter, Kang was injured when his makeshift command post (an abandoned meat-packaging plant, selected for its thick concrete walls, originally constructed for refrigeration) was struck by a 500-pound bomb.
 The blast killed three people and wounded eight, one of whom was Kang.
 He had been in the radio room checking messages at the time of the explosion and suffered a head injury and a broken forearm.

 Death

-On September 8, 1950, General Kang and several others were killed by a land mine in Andong, Gyeongbuk, not far from his hometown.
-He was awarded “Hero of the Republic” and two days after his death, Kim Il Sung held a funeral for his fallen, long-time comrade in Pyongyang.
+On September 8, 1950, Kang's car ran over a land mine near the Kŭm River in the southern part of Korea, killing him.
+He was awarded "Hero of the Republic" and two days after his death, Kim Il Sung held a funeral for his fallen, long-time comrade in Pyongyang.

 Legacy

 In 1968 Kim Il Sung built a statue for Kang, and there is a North Korean military school named after him, Kang Kon Military Academy.

+The second Choe Hyon-class destroyer, launched on 12 June 2025, was named Kang Kon in his honor.